-When the weather improves, crews will inspect and repair the lines and restore power.
+When the weather improves, and restoration is authorized, crews will inspect and repair the lines and restore power.
 Typically, this can take up to 8 hours.
+Restoration can be delayed if damage is found, or daylight is needed for safe aerial or ground patrol.
 Updates to restoration information will be posted on www.sce.com/psps and on the Public Safety Partner Portal.